mlafleur/mlafleur.github.io/_posts/2013-11-15-moving-to-windows-phone-8.md

 ---
-Title: Moving to Windows Phone 8
+title: Moving to Windows Phone 8
-Excerpt: >
+excerpt: >
   Part of a series covering Windows Client development, we continue to work on RMV
   Awesome – an ironically named Modern